sycamore-rs/sycamore/docs/next/basics/view.md

 ## Builder syntax

 For those who dislike macro DSLs, we also provide an ergonomic builder API for constructing views.
-To begin, enable the `"builder"` feature flag on `sycamore` in your `Cargo.toml` file.
-Also make sure to add the builder prelude as well as the main sycamore prelude to your source file.
+Add the builder prelude as well as the main sycamore prelude to your source file.

 ```rust
 use sycamore::builder::prelude::*;